Observe the month of Abib and celebrate the Passover of the LORD your God, ... Deuteronomy 16 v1

 Click here for a detailed calendar of events, the week Jesus died and rose again.
 Holy Week

-Jesus burial
+Jesus' burial

-Jesus rose from the Dead - " The first fruits of them that sleep."
+Jesus was raised from the Dead - " The first fruits of them that sleep."
 (1 Cor 15 v20 & 23 )

 We die with Jesus and are born again to newness of life.
 We leave our old life and set out on a pilgrimage to our final home.